-A: Fuel economy relies largely on how aerodynamic your vehicle is.
+Fuel economy depends largely on how aerodynamic your vehicle is.
 For example, cargo boxes tend to be shaped aerodynamically, but they still add a large mass atop your vehicle.
 J-bar and crossbar roof racks alone (without cargo) shouldn’t make much of a difference in your overall fuel economy.

 Q: Will the roof rack create road noise after it’s installed?

 Depending on the aerodynamic design of the roof rack, it may or may not increase the wind noise of your vehicle.
-Most of the wind noise you’ll hear comes from the small jetstream between your vehicle and the roof rack where the air is being forced as you drive.
+Most of the wind noise you hear comes from the small Jetstream between your vehicle and the roof rack where the air is being forced as you drive.

 The Arksen 64-Inch Roof Rack Cargo Carrier is an excellent roof rack overall.
 This lightweight, basket-design roof rack allows you to transport a variety of objects on the roof of your car, leaving you more breathing room inside.